Heena-Sharma/Assignment/README.md

 * Summary of set up
 - this project setup with MVVM, Data binding, Live Data, Used json data from assets folder named with "testdata.json" and "imagedata.json" it Uses viewpager2 for setup Image Carousel.
 Recyclerview for List data and a search view to filter data in given list.
 To filter Data used Filter class for that.
+- used Jetpack compose for bottom sheet dialog.